On this page

 Getting help with housing costs

-If you’re a private tenant, Universal Credit can usually pay you or your landlord directly.
-You cannot get a direct payment if:
+If you’re a private tenant, Universal Credit can pay the housing costs element to you or your landlord.
+You cannot get it paid directly to you if:

 - your Universal Credit payment is split between two people in your household